HNI (NYSE:HNI) Upgraded to Buy at Sidoti

-HNI (NYSE:HNI) was upgraded by analysts at Sidoti from a “neutral” rating to a “buy” rating in a report released on Monday, Briefing.com reports.
+HNI (NYSE:HNI) was upgraded by equities research analysts at Sidoti from a “neutral” rating to a “buy” rating in a note issued to investors on Monday, Benzinga reports.
+The brokerage presently has a $48.00 price target on the business services provider’s stock.
+Sidoti’s price target would indicate a potential upside of 12.02% from the company’s current price.

-Separately, TheStreet lowered HNI from a “b” rating to a “c+” rating in a research note on Monday, March 1st.
+Separately, TheStreet cut shares of HNI from a “b” rating to a “c+” rating in a research report on Monday, March 1st.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-JJJ Advisors Inc. grew its stake in HNI by 267.8% during the 4th quarter.
-JJJ Advisors Inc. now owns 754 shares of the business services provider’s stock valued at $26,000 after purchasing an additional 549 shares in the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in HNI by 26.6% during the 4th quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 5,398 shares of the business services provider’s stock worth $186,000 after buying an additional 1,135 shares during the last quarter.
-SG Americas Securities LLC bought a new position in HNI during the 4th quarter worth approximately $216,000.
-BNP Paribas Arbitrage SA lifted its holdings in HNI by 41.9% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 6,455 shares of the business services provider’s stock worth $203,000 after buying an additional 1,907 shares during the last quarter.
-Finally, Engineers Gate Manager LP bought a new position in HNI during the 4th quarter worth approximately $234,000.
-Hedge funds and other institutional investors own 73.23% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Norges Bank acquired a new position in shares of HNI during the 4th quarter worth about $18,693,000.
+Hsbc Holdings PLC increased its stake in shares of HNI by 54.4% during the 4th quarter.
+Hsbc Holdings PLC now owns 11,823 shares of the business services provider’s stock worth $409,000 after purchasing an additional 4,167 shares during the last quarter.
+Principal Financial Group Inc. increased its stake in shares of HNI by 4.1% during the 4th quarter.
+Principal Financial Group Inc. now owns 141,592 shares of the business services provider’s stock worth $4,879,000 after purchasing an additional 5,512 shares during the last quarter.
+JPMorgan Chase & Co. increased its stake in shares of HNI by 11.0% during the 4th quarter.
+JPMorgan Chase & Co. now owns 400,077 shares of the business services provider’s stock worth $13,787,000 after purchasing an additional 39,612 shares during the last quarter.
+Finally, SummerHaven Investment Management LLC acquired a new position in shares of HNI during the 4th quarter worth about $515,000.
+Institutional investors own 73.23% of the company’s stock.

 About HNI